Ph.D. 1985. Purdue University (Political Science/Public Administration)

 Independent Advisor for BIS program (Bachelor’s of Independent Studies).

-Served as a member of some 25 Dissertation Committees – 15 from Indian universities (University of Madras, Utkal University, and Bhubaneshwar University), 3 from Brazilian universities, and the remaining from the University of South Florida from various departments, including Environmental Engineering, Communication, Anthropology and Biology.
+Served as a member of 25 Dissertation Committees – 15 from Indian universities (University of Madras, Utkal University, and Bhubaneshwar University), 3 from Brazilian universities, and the remaining from the University of South Florida from various departments, including Environmental Engineering, Communication, Anthropology and Biology.

 Directed and served on several master’s degree theses in Political Science and Environmental Science and Policy.